Pluggable Neural Machine Translation Models via Memory-augmented Adapters

 \subsection{Main Results}

 \paragraph{Automatic Evaluation} Table~\ref{tab:main_table} shows the performance of all the involved methods in the style customization task.
 When decoding with vanilla beam search, our method can outperform all the baselines in terms of BLEU and classifier score on average, indicating the effectiveness of the proposed memory-augmented adapter in controlling the output style of NMT models.
 The perplexity of $k$NN-MT is better than ours, but its BLEU score is much worse.
+Although ChatGPT customizes the translation at a small cost, the result is not satisfactory.
 When combined with $k$NN decoding, which is illustrated in {\bf Extension} in Section~\ref{sec:memory-augmented-adapter}, our method can be further improved, achieving the best performance across all the three automatic metrics.
 These results re-demonstrate that our method is complementary to $k$NN-MT.

 \paragraph{Human Evaluation}